adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 ## There's nothing to download

-MaintainableCSS is not something you can download.
+This is not a library or framework.
 It's a set of principles, guides and conventions to help you write CSS for small or large-scale websites.

 ## What does maintainable mean?

-Maintainable CSS is CSS that you can edit without worrying that you've accidentally caused problems elsewhere.
+Maintainable CSS is CSS that we can edit without worrying that we've accidentally caused problems elsewhere.

 ## What does scalable mean?